rahul-verma/swayam/docs/README.md

 Swayam employs [The STEPs model of prompting by Rahul Verma](https://www.linkedin.com/pulse/swayam-steps-model-prompting-i-rahul-verma-iqjne).
 It has the following high level components:

-A large problem is called an Epic which can be broken down into STEPs:
+Your Project is the Epic, which can be broken down into STEPs:

 Story: Captures the broad, overarching narrative or goal.
 It gives a sense of direction and purpose.
 This largely involves human intellect with some usage of tooling.